Payment of Gratuity Act, 1972

 26 x the number of completed years of continuous service (six months or less to be ignored and more than six months to be counted as a full year)

-Time Limit for application to the employer: The Employee has to make an application in Form-I to his employer within 30 days from the date the gratuity becomes payable.
+The employee has to make an application in Form-I to his employer within 30 days from the date the gratuity becomes payable.

 Calculate Gratuity